Doxis Bekris: Career

 Bekris’ first job was as a junior chef in a large hotel complex Esperides Resort in Rhodes, Greece he worked as a junior sous chef at a 3 Michelin Star Restaurant at Hotel L'Albereta, member of Altagamma.
 After this he moved back to Greece where he worked as an executive chef at various resorts.
 In 2004 he becomes the executive chef of a newly opened venue Residence Georgio Hotel in Athens.

-In 2005 Bekris moved to Dubai, UAE to join the 5* Kempinski Hotel Mall of Emirates as an executive chef where he worked for 2 years.
+In 2005 Bekris moved to Dubai, UAE to join the 5-star Kempinski Hotel Mall of Emirates as an executive chef where he worked for 2 years.

 In June 2007 Bekris was promoted to become a regional executive chef for Middle East and Africa of Kempinski Hotel S.A., being responsible for all of the hotel chain's pre-openings in the UAE, Djibouti, Bahrain, Lebanon, Morocco, Jordan and Egypt.
 In 2008 he became executive chef at The Address Downtown Dubai Hotel.

 In November 2014 Bekris moved to Africa to lead the overall culinary operation of 3 luxury hotels of FRHI Hotels & Resorts group in Kenya.
 In 2016 he was recruited by the Raffles hotel in Dubai.